-12. Miscellaneous.
+11. Miscellaneous.

-- (a) I acknowledge that any breach of this Deed may result in harm, loss or damage for which monetary compensation may not be an adequate remedy and that Signatories are entitled to specific performance and injunctive relief in addition to all other remedies at law or in equity. - (b) This Deed may not be amended except in writing signed by me. - (c) This Deed does not create any agency or joint venture relationship. - (d) This Deed may not be assigned. - (e) No failure, delay or indulgence on the part of a party in exercising any right under this Deed will constitute a waiver of such right.
-All waivers must be in writing and signed by the party giving it. - (f) If any provision of this Deed is held by a court of competent jurisdiction to be illegal, invalid or unenforceable, the remaining provisions shall remain in full force and effect. - (g) This Deed and its formation will be governed by the laws of New Zealand and the parties submit to the non-exclusive jurisdiction of the New Zealand courts. - (h) For the purposes of the Contracts (Privity) Act 1982, this Deed is for the benefit of and is intended to be enforceable by the Signatories.
+- a) I acknowledge that any breach of this Deed may result in harm, loss or damage for which monetary compensation may not be an adequate remedy and that Signatories are entitled to specific performance and injunctive relief in addition to all other remedies at law or in equity. - b) I will not make public announcements about Confidential Information without an Appropriate Authority's agreement. - c) It is acknowledged that disclosure of Confidential Information may sometimes be necessary to meet my individual employment agreement obligations.
+In such circumstances disclosure of Confidential Information is subject to the approval of the Appropriate Authority. - d) This Deed may not be amended except in writing signed by me. - e) This Deed does not create any agency or joint venture relationship. - f) This Deed may not be assigned. - g) No failure, delay or indulgence on the part of a party in exercising any right under this Deed will constitute a waiver of such right.
+All waivers must be in writing by the party giving it. - h) If any provision of this Deed is held by a court of competent jurisdiction to be illegal, invalid or unenforceable, the remaining provisions shall remain in full force and effect. - i) This Deed and its formation will be governed by the laws of New Zealand and the parties submit to the non-exclusive jurisdiction of the New Zealand courts. - j) For the purposes of the Contracts (Privity) Act 1982, this Deed is for the benefit of and is intended to be enforceable by the Signatories as well as parties to the GIA Deed..

-13. Execution.
-This is executed as a Deed by:

 Signature

-Full Name:
+Full Name (printed):

 Title/Position:

-Industry Organisation:
+Organisation:

 Date:

 In the presence of:

-Witness signatur e
+Witness signature

-Witness name (p rinted)
+Witness name (printed)

+Occupation

 Location

-Appendix 7: RSL first meeting agenda template
+Appendix 7: Response Governance first meeting agenda template

-Response Strategic Leadership [Name of Response, Year]
+Response Governance [Name of Response, Year]